Russ Harvey Consulting - Computer and Internet Services

 The Corporate Market

-Enterprise users indicated mixed prospects with only 24% even contemplating deploying Windows 8 during the early release days and most sticking with Windows 7.
+Enterprise users indicated mixed prospects with only 24% even contemplating deploying Windows 8 during the early release days and most sticking with Windows 7 past its end of service.
 Windows 10 is faring somewhat better given the demise of Vista then Windows 7.

 A significant factor for corporations is proprietary business software or hardware that was built for Windows XP or 7 and cannot migrate to Windows 10.